Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 15. The Grimrose Girls by Laura Pohl

-The heroines of the stories are re-imagined as friends attending an elite boarding school.
+The heroines are re-imagined as friends attending an elite boarding school.
 After their friend dies, the police rule the death as suicide.
-But they decide to investigate to find out what really happened.
+But they decide to investigate to find out what happened.

 Grimrose Girls is a unique concept and fantasy retelling.
-The mystery was really gripping and well-paced.
+The gripping mystery was intriguing and well-paced.
 And the story kept mentioning tantalizing details that kept me engaged.

 The story also uses the darker versions of the fairytales.
-And this added to the dark academia, mysterious tone of the book.
+And this added to the dark academia tone and sense of mystery.

 Good reads rating: 3.68